redis/docs/content/operate/rs/databases/durability-ha/db-availability.md

 If the local database endpoint is unavailable, returns an error status code and a JSON object that contains [`error_code` and `description` fields]({{<relref "/operate/rs/references/rest-api/requests/bdbs/availability#get-endpoint-error-codes">}}).

 ## Availability by database status

+The following table shows the relationship between a database's status and availability.
+For more details about the database status values, see [BDB status field]({{<relref "/operate/rs/references/rest-api/objects/bdb/status">}}).

 | Database status | Availability |
 |-----------------|--------------|